Doane University – Boswell Observatory Restoration

 The observatory restoration project was completed in 1995.
 It was immediately opened to the public with a successful ribbon cutting ceremony.
 The time-keeping ball, now inside on its mount, was one of less than eight time balls dropped at midnight of New Year’s Eve, 1999.
 The telescope remains operational to this day and is regularly used for sky-viewing, including to view the lunar eclipse of May 2022.

-Janet Jeffries, our architectural historian and faculty member of Doane University, is responsible for managing public events and tour at the observatory.
+Janet Jeffries, our architectural historian and faculty member of Doane University, is responsible for managing public events and tours at the observatory.

 Our Process